Frequently Asked Questions

 The UNFSS+2 will include representatives of UN Member States, the UN System and other International Organizations, as well as Non-State-Actor representatives from majors groups and stakeholders from around the world – including business and industry, children and youth, farmers, indigenous peoples, local authorities, non-governmental organizations, the scientific and technological community, women, and workers and trade unions.

-All food systems actors worldwide are invited to register for the virtual campus of the UN Food Systems Summit +2 Stocktaking Moment and be part of this historic event.
-Registration is open now and accessible here.
+All food systems actors worldwide were invited to register for the virtual campus of the UN Food Systems Summit +2 Stocktaking Moment and be part of this historic event.

 Journalists wishing to attend the event in person should send their accreditation request to [email protected], with the following information: